 Kayking Deckers-Deckers to Confluence, South Platte River (Class II–III)

 Located below Cheesman Reservoir, this scenic stretch traverses the South Platte’s rolling granite terrain from the town of Deckers to the confluence with the North Fork.
 Easy access and several fun rapids at moderate water levels make this a great beginner to intermediate run.

 Take-out: The confluence of the North and South forks (near South Platte)

 Don’t Forget to Check the Flows!
-In our opinion, the optimal flow range for floating the South Platte through Deckers, is from 130cfs-400cfs.
+In our opinion, you can float the river between 175cfs-600cfs, with the optimal range being between 250cfs-400cfs.
 Check the graph below to get the “Real Time” flow, for Deckers.